 cc) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims;

-dd) the data subject has objected to processing pursuant to Article 21(1) of the EU GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.
+dd) the data subject has objected to processing pursuant to Article 21(1) pending the verification whether the legitimate grounds of the controller override those of the data subject.

 f) Right to data portability

-The data subject has the right to receive the personal data concerning him/her, which he/she has provided to a controller, in a structured, commonly used and machine-readable format.
-The data subject also has the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where the processing is based on consent pursuant to point (a) of Article 6(1) of the EU GDPR or point (a) of Article 9(2) of the EU GDPR or on a contract pursuant to point (b) of Article 6(1) of the EU GDPR and the processing is carried out by automated means unless processing this data is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Every data subject shall have the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR or on a contract pursuant to point (b) of Article 6(1) GDPR and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-The data subject has the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him/her or similarly significantly affects him/her to the extent that the decision:
+Every data subject has the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him/her or similarly significantly affects him/her.
+This will not apply to the extent that the decision:

 aa) is necessary for entering into, or performance of, a contract between the data subject and a data controller;